 Learning from club members has been enhanced by participating in several workshops with artists such as Neil Patterson, Doug Swinton, Ursula Reynolds, Michelle Austin-Bachmeir, Brent Laycock, Mary Lou Brooks and Linda Thomas.
 Her medium of choice is acrylic for its ability to produce vivid colours, but she has experimented with watercolour, colour pencils, and even collage.

 As an amateur photographer, Rose has used the camera lens to capture inspiring “moments in time”, providing excellent subject matter to draw inspiration from, whether it be a vibrant autumn scene or city skyline, curious yearlings set in the prairies, or sunlit pansies growing in her garden.

 Karen is a self-taught artist living in Carstairs AB.
 Karen's has a loose interpretive style, that allows her the ability to portray feelings and emotions onto the canvas.
-Karen enjoys painting a variety of subject matter.

 Having had the privilege to study with a number of notable Canadian and American artists; she believes that art is a continuous process of study and learning.

 Whatever the medium her focus remains the same: to achieve a quality of movement, form, and light.